Thank you very much for your interest in joining our school.

-We hold 'open mornings' each autumn term for parents considering our school for Reception or Year 3 places for the following September (we are often also joined by parents looking to move their children to our school at other points in their primary school years).
+We hold 'Open Mornings' each autumn term for parents considering our school for Reception or Year 3 places for the following September (we are often also joined by parents looking to move their children to our school at other points in their primary school years).
 This is the perfect time to find out first hand about our school and talk to staff and pupils.
-In autumn 2020, we will be holding our open mornings via Zoom, due to the Covid-19 related restrictions in place.

 In the meantime, you may also find it useful to find out about our inspection reports, recent school performance data, read our prospectus and hear what we get up to from day to day at The Royal Kent School!
 There is plenty of other information available on this website which will help you to decide if it it the right school for your child.
 If there is any further information which you would like to know, please do not hesitate to contact our school office with your query.

-If you are looking to move your child to our school, it is a good idea to contact our school office first; we can tell you if there is a vacancy in the year group that you are interested in (some of our year groups are full).
-You can also arrange to come and visit the school.
-If the year group that you wish to join is full, you can join the waiting list (again, this is entirely managed by Surrey CC).
+If you are looking to move a child in any other year group to our school, it is a good idea to contact our School Office; we can tell you if there is a vacancy in the year group that you are interested in.
+If the year group that you wish to join does not have a current space, you can join the waiting list (again, this is entirely managed by Surrey CC).

 Surrey CC admissions contact information: